Katherine Schwarzenegger's Family Reacts to Chris Pratt Engagement

 MEGA

-Family and friends are over the moon for Chris Pratt and Katherine Schwarzenegger.
+Family and friends are over the moon for Chris Pratt and Katherine Schwarzengger.

 Just hours after the couple announced their engagement on social media, a few familiar faces couldn't help but congratulate the pair on the new relationship status.